dji-sdk/Onboard-SDK/Onboard_API_Doc/en/OPENProtocol.md

 #### CMD ID 0x00 Flight Data

 The flight data from the N1 Autopilot can be configured by the DJI N1 assistant software.
+More info about Flight Data, please refer to [Flight Data part in Appendix](Appendix.md#flight-data) .
 <table>
 <tr>
   <th>Data Type</th>